joshwadd/Advanced_Lane_Detection/README.md

 ### Sliding Window Search:

 To find the all the pixels associated with a lane lines a series of sliding windows are transversed along the height of the image so that it captures all of the pixels belonging to the lane within the windows.
-Each window is represented by the `
+Each window is represented by the `Wind